Firehawke/a2softlist-support/README.md

  You WILL need to add disk/side tags where appropriate (see existing softlist entries for examples).
 The script now can autodetect many common filename patterns for disk numbers and side numbers, but some oddly named disks will still fall through the cracks.

+ You WILL occasionally see dates that appear like `19901985` -- this happens when a program gets a rerelease.
+In this example, the program originally came out in 1985, but was rereleased in 1990.
+You'll need to hand edit the date in this case after reading the comment line to figure out what the exact situation is.
+In this example case you'd use 1990 because even if the software is the same as the 1985 version, you'd need to differentiate between a possible (now or later in the future) dump of the older version.

  You also will need to make small adjustments to match the formatting used in the MAME softlist files; the comment line that gets output by the script containing the complete description (suitable for doublechecking the work) can be converted to a blank line once you're ready to sign off on the file and that'll get you in line with the usual formatting for Apple softlists.

  So, yeah, this does leave you with a bit of work, but it's still considerably better than hand-editing.

- As of November 19th, 2019, the scripts were updated to use xslt to re-sort the order to make it easier to copy and paste right into the softlist XML file.
-At the same time, blank publisher entries (meaning autodetection failed) have been changed to output UNKNOWN for those.
-Keep an eye out for those and fix them (add to publishers.txt as well!) as needed.

- Do keep an eye out for dates that appear like `19901985` -- this happens when a program gets a rerelease.
-In this example, the program originally came out in 1985, but was rereleased in 1990.
-You'll need to hand edit the date in this case.

 ## Chopgen

  Also included is my multi-purpose non-IA tool, chopgen.
 Chopgen will generate quick and dirty metadata for softlist entries from various disk images you have in the chopgen directory when running the script.
 It, like the other scripts, will move the disk images to the postsorted folder when completed for later clrmamepro pass.

  This script will probably be modified in the near future to just chop up whatever is in the chopgen folder as opposed to just disk images, making it easier to work with cartridge images of various file extensions.

  Future plans include considering ways to have chopgen pull data from the disk images themselves where possible.

+ Note as of March 2020: Now that I've finished rebuilding the original toolkit, my next task will be to rebuild chopgen in the near future.

 ## Prerequisites for use